whoshivam97/PythonProjects/Notes/Basic.md

 And IDE is like a text editor where you write that Python code.

-texts in Python goes always inside quotes
+Texts in Python goes always inside quotes

+So let's start to get user inputs.
+You use the input function.

+Well,Text in Python is known as string.

+You cannot have numbers in the beginning of the variable, though that is not allowed.